-1. The service should ensure that protocols for the management of behaviour are up to date and corroborated by appropriate healthcare professionals.
+- 1. The service should ensure that protocols for the management of behaviour, specific health conditions such as epilepsy and the use of "as required" medicines are up to date and corroborated by appropriate healthcare professionals.
+Standard 7, Keeping well healthcare. - The service should improve its procedures for varying dosages for insulin based on good practice advice given.
 Standard 7, Keeping well - healthcare.